-If the referee is not sure which sanction to choose, he may confer with members of the technical committee or the organizing committee.
+If the referee is not sure which sanction to choose, he may confer with the assistant referee and members of the technical committee or the organizing committee.

 Some examples of unsporting behavior are listed below.

 8.3.1.
 Damaging Other Robots